baruchel/vim-notebook/README.md

 With this plugin, a single interpreter is waiting in the background with a persistent state between calls.

+It follows the philosophy of the Vim editor better than some similar plugins: rather than launching an interactive interpreter within a buffer, it keeps it in the background and makes it write into the buffer when the user needs it.

 Thus, Vim will behave like several well-known "notebook" software:

   * iPython Notebook